mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 * Mattermost's NPS is based off of a 1-10 ranking provided by customers
   * If customers provide rankings 2+ times in a day, the last ranking of the day is used for NPS

+## Support Tickets

+### Definitions

+#### Ticket Status

+* **New -** Ticket created that has not been assigned a support agent.

+* **Pending -** The support agent asks the customer a question and is waiting for their response.

+* **Pending - Do not Close -** Checkbox on the ticket.
+This is used for tickets that are expected to be open for a long period of time.
+This stops the clock.
+Examples are customer requests ticket remain open after a solution is provided, the customer is on vacation, or the customer is out ill.

+* **On Hold -** The support agent reaches out to an internal team and is waiting to hear back.
+Any ticket that is tied to a JIRA ticket is placed on hold.
+Internal teams include product, development or customer success.

+* **Solved -** Support agent provides a solution to the customer.
+Status in the solved status for 48 hours before it is set to “Closed” status While the ticket is in a “Solved” status any response from the customer will re-open the ticket.

+* **Closed -** The support agent provides the customer with a solution that resolves their issue.
+A response to the ticket will open a new ticket.

+#### Ticket Level

+* **Level 1: Critical Business Impact:** Critical issue on production system preventing business operations.
+A large number of users are prevented from working, and no procedural workaround is available.

+* **Level 2: Major Business Impact:** Major issue on the production system severely impacting business operations.

+* **Level 3: Moderate Business Impact:** Moderate issue causing a partial or non-critical loss of functionality on the production system.
+A small number of users are affected.

+* **Level 4: Minor Business Impact:** Minor issue on non-production system or question, comment, feature request, documentation issue or other non-impacting issues.

+#### Ticket Measures

+* **First reply time:** The duration between ticket creation and the first public agent reply on the ticket.

+* **Next reply time:** The duration between ticket's first reply time and next reply time.

+##### SLA's

+###### First Reply Time - Premium and E20 only

+**Premium**
+* L1 - 1 hour
+* L2 - 2 hours
+* L3 - 8 hours
+* L4 - 24 hours

+**E20**
+* L1 - 4 hours
+* L2 - 8 hours
+* L3 - 24 hours
+* L4 - next business day

+###### Next Reply Time

+**Premium**
+* L1 - 2 hours
+* L2 - 4 hours
+* L3 - 24 hours
+* L4 - 24 hours

+**E20**
+* L1 - 4 hours
+* L2 - 8 hours
+* L3 - 24 hours
+* L4 - 24 hours

 ## TEDAS

 TEDAS stands for _Telemetry-Enabled Daily Active Servers_.
 It is the count of unique, [production servers](metrics-definitions.md#server-considerations) sending telemetry \(“activity"\) data to Mattermost on a given date.
 Each component of TEDAS can be described as follows: